Serbia in the Eurovision Song Contest 2007: At Eurovision

-The semi-final and the final were broadcast in Serbia on RTS1 and RTS Sat with commentary by Duška Vučinić-Lučić.
-The Serbian spokesperson, who announced the Serbian votes during the final, was Maja Japundža-Nikolić.
+The semi-final and the final were broadcast in Serbia on RTS 1 and RTS Sat with commentary by Duška Vučinić-Lučić.
+RTS appointed Maja Japundža-Nikolić as its spokesperson to announce the Serbian votes during the final.

 Semi-final

 Marija Šerifović took part in technical rehearsals on 4 and 6 May, followed by dress rehearsals on 9 and 10 May.
 The Serbian performance featured Marija Šerifović performing in a white and black shirt with black trousers together with five backing vocalists in black costumes.
 The performance began with the backing vocalists at the back of the stage turned away from the audience with Šerifović at the centre stage.
 The backing vocalists gradually joined Šerifović, holding hands and ultimately placing their hands on Šerifović.
 The stage lighting and background LED screens predominately displayed red colours and a burning sun.
-The five backing vocalists that joined Marija Šerifović on stage were: Ksenija Milošević, Sanja Bogosavljević, Suzana Dinić, Ivana Selakov and Ana Milenković.
+The five backing vocalists that joined Marija Šerifović on stage were: Ksenija Milošević, Sanja Bogosavljević, Suzana Dinić, Ivana Selakov, and Ana Milenković.

 At the end of the show, Serbia was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Serbia placed first in the semi-final, receiving a total of 298 points.